How do I apply for tax exemptions?Follow

-All of our tax forms are available on our Tax Exemption Directory page, where you may download exemption forms or view our Frequently Asked Questions page.
-Many of our forms are powered by Adobe Sign, meaning you can complete the form in the web interface and click submit once you're finished.
+You may download the exemption forms on our tax exemptions page.
+Many of our forms are powered by Adobe Sign, meaning you can complete them in the web interface and submit once you're finished.

-- If you're registered with the FCC as a re-seller (and have a 499 filer ID), be sure to complete and submit the Federal Universal Service Fund Certificate (FUSF) annually to retain your tax-exempt status.
+If you're registered with the FCC as a re-seller (and have a 499 filer ID), please complete and submit the Federal Universal Service Fund Certificate (FUSF) annually to retain your tax-exempt status.
 These forms will need to be re-submitted each year to retain your exempt status.

 All Bandwidth services, other than e911, are taxed based upon the service address.
 To file for exemption, we require the Multi-Jurisdiction Forms or State Forms.

-- Be sure to include your Billing Account Number and list the specific taxes you feel you should be exempt from in the comments section, and we’ll check our records.
-Once this has been sent, our tax team will get in touch with you to answer any questions, update forms, or to issue any appropriate credits to your account.
+Please include your Billing account number and list the specific taxes you feel you should be exempt from.
+We’ll then check our records and get in touch with you to answer any questions, update forms, or to issue any appropriate credits to your account.

-If you’re unsure if you should be exempt in a specific jurisdiction or you have more questions in regards to a specific tax rate, please contact the Department of Revenue.
+If you’re unsure whether you should be exempt in a specific jurisdiction or have questions in regards to a specific tax rate, please contact the Department of Revenue.

 Was this article helpful?